eylon-44/Buzz-OS/README.md

 When it's time to compile, enter `make`.
 The build system will compile all `.c` and `.S` files under the `src` directory, include the `inc` directory, and link the program with the Buzz C standard library.

 Note that in each user program, a `.path` file can be found.
-This file holds the path that will lead to your program once in the system.
-You should set this file before compiling.
+This file defines the path that will lead to your program once in the system.
+Make sure to set this file with a valid path before compiling.
 ```console
 echo /home/apps/MyCoolProgram.elf > .path
 ```